MARK-Labs/fmarkadmindoc/USERS.md

 ## Inviting a user

 To invite a user, enter their email click "Send Invitation".
-This will send them an email to invite them to use Accelerate&trade as a user (They will not that administrative privileges).
+This will send them an email to invite them to use Accelerate&trade as a user (They will not have administrative privileges).
 They will be provided instructions for completing their registration.

 ## Pending Invitations